ryuichiueda/slides_marp/prob_robotics_2025/lesson8-1e.md

 ### Situations for Using Regression

-For the data on the right, it seems reasonable to apply a probability distribution.
+For the data on the right, it seems reasonable to apply a probability distribution, but...

 - There's no point/interest in considering the horizontal distribution.
     - When it's meaningless: Time series data, etc.